Power your applications with your wealth of knowledge

 Conflict Resolution

 When synchronizing data between two web applications, conflicts can arise in how the data is represented or stored.
 This can lead to discrepancies between the two applications and must be resolved in order to keep the data consistent.
 Depending on how robust the data pipeline is, it would be possible to maintain a clean connection if there is a transparent keying system as mentioned above.
+Depending on the scale and how critical the data is, it may make sense to either have a database external to both services that store transactions or have one service act as the “single source of truth” for both services.
+That way, in a conflict, the system falls back to a single service.

 Security